− Ako Dantsu studio −

 Sakagami Rie

-After studying with Setsuko Negoro, I became independent in 2019 and set up a studio Mutsuki in seaside of Ako.
+After studying with Setsuko Negoro, became independent in 2019 and set up studio Mutsuki on the seaside of Ako.

 June is the birth month for things.